Skip to content

 external_id Unique identifier for additional security

-You can use the following curl command with your specific parameters to register the input source.
+You can use either of the following curl command with your specific parameters to register an input source.
 Make sure to include your API key.

 curl -X POST https://preprocessing.huntr.blackshark.ai/v1/input_sources \